nyjucu/Digit-Recognition/README.md

 # Digit-Recognition
 Simple digit recognition application using a Keras model and the MNIST dataset.

-Installation
+## Installation
-  import numpy as np<br />
+  import numpy as np
   import pandas as pd
 -> the csv files are read using pandas from keras.models import Sequential